chrystalme/chrystalme/README.md

 ## Acknowledgments

-- Microverse for creating and enviromnment for remote learning.
+- Microverse for creating an environment for remote learning.
 - Family - Nadi and Mila for their patience with me through my study time.
 - My Partners and Mentor